Jassby Review

 And with cash allowances, it's nearly impossible to know how kids spend their money.

 Enter: Jassby.
-It's an app and virtual debit card designed to give families more control over spending and allowances.
+It's an app and debit card designed to give families more control over spending and allowances.

 In this review, find out how Jassby works, pros and cons, and more.
 Plus, see how it compares to competitors like Mazoola and BusyKid.